In-house screening captioned for d/Deaf and Hard of Hearing viewers

 Film by Jonathas de Andrade, in collaboration with Marcelo Rosenbaum and Instituto A Gente Transforma, and was commissioned by the Museum of Contemporary Art Chicago.

-Our screening of Jogos Dirigidos will be preceeded by Miranda Pennell’s short film You Made Me Love You (2005, UK, 4 mins), in which a troupe of 21 ballet dancers strives to make or keep eye contact with an unpredictably moving camera.
+Our screening of Jogos Dirigidos was preceeded by Miranda Pennell’s short film You Made Me Love You (2005, UK, 4 mins), in which a troupe of 21 ballet dancers strives to make or keep eye contact with an unpredictably moving camera.

 Jonathas de Andrade (Maceió, 1982) lives in Recife, Brazil.
 He works with installations, videos and photoresearch.